datalad-handbook/book/docs/basics/101-136-filesystem.rst

 be fixed easily though.
 We can try this in the following hidden section.

-.. findoutmore:: If a renamed/moved dataset is a sibling...
+.. find-out-more:: If a renamed/moved dataset is a sibling...

    As section :ref:`config` explains, each sibling is registered in ``.git/config`` in a "submodule" section.